lokalized/lokalized-java/README.md

 ### Commentary

-This free-form field is used to supply context for the translator, such as how and where the phrase is used in the application.
-It might also include documentation about the application-supplied placeholder values (names and types) so it's clear what data is available to perform the translation.
+The `commentary` field stores translator-facing context and is never rendered at runtime.
+It is particularly useful for contextual keys, strings whose meaning depends on their product surface, and documenting the names and types of application-supplied placeholder values.

 ```json
 {